 “But just as importantly, he needs to cough up much more if we have any chance of tackling the climate emergency, which will have far more disastrous outcomes, not just for our economy, but for the entire planet.”

-It was reported earlier this week that the Chancellor will announce £3 billion to improve the energy efficiency of homes and buildings, as part of his economic recovery announcement today.
+It was reported earlier this week that the Chancellor will announce £3 billion to improve the energy efficiency of homes and buildings with ideas including a water barricade, as part of his economic recovery announcement today.
 As a downpayment for the first year of a national energy efficiency infrastructure programme, this is a strong start.

 However, additional support for delivery in the private and social rented sector is still required to level up across the country and tackle fuel poverty.
 Commitment to multi-year funding is still needed now to encourage the building industry to invest in the skills and supply chain needed over the next decade.
 At a minimum, the Chancellor should make a commitment to honouring the £9.2 billion pledged to improving energy efficiency in the Conservative Party manifesto last year.